rwaldron/learn-deployment/workshop/exercises/ssh-basics/overview.md

 This exercise comes with a private key.
 Use it in conjunction with the `ssh` command to connect to the server running at `workshop.learndeployment.com`.
-You will need to connect as the user `ubuntu`.
+You will need to connect as the user ``.